-Report any of these changes to your healthcare provider.
+Report any of these changes to your healthcare provider as soon as possible (within a week).
 Ask if you need more testing or a referral to another specialist

 Call your healthcare provider

-right away and ask for an appointment if you have any of these:
+right away and ask to be seen the same day, or go to the emergency department if you have any of these:

 As you take care of your feet, you need to closely watch your blood sugar levels, blood pressure, and cholesterol.
 Keep track of your results to make it easier to review and plan your care.
 Together you and your healthcare provider will decide on the best levels for you.